c4arl0s/AlgorithmsAndDataStructuresInSwift/README.md

 The input size does not affect the execution time.
 In other words, the execution time remains constant.

-An algorithm which has a constant time complexity will run for the same amount of time whether it operates on one or on several thousand or million entries.
+An algorithm which has a **constant time complexity will run for the same amount of time whether it operates on one or on several thousand or million entries**.

 We will implement a utility class for measuring the performance.
 We will use this utility class to perform measurements in the current demo and several other upcoming project.